AngleProtocol/angle-docs/transmuter/mintBurn.md

 d = \max(1-\frac{p}{\texttt{target price}},0)
 $$

+{% hint style="info" %}
+The current oracle value and target price of an asset may be obtained through oracles.
+Transmuter is agnostic and can technically support any oracle solution, including [Redstone](https://redstone.finance), [Chainlink](https://chain.link) or [Pyth](https://pyth.network) oracles for instance.
+{% endhint %}

 ## 🍀 Mint

 The Transmuter enables minting 1 stablecoin against a specific asset $$i$$ by bringing: